 - Adenocarcinoma - It is cancer that develops in the mucus-producing cells present inside the colon and rectum.
 This is the most common type of colorectal cancer.

 - Gastrointestinal Carcinoid Tumors - These start from special hormone-making cells in the intestine.

 - Gastrointestinal Stromal Tumors (GISTs) - These tumors develop in the interstitial cells of Cajal, which are special cells in the wall of the colon, some of which are benign.

 - Lymphomas - Tumors of the immune system cells can also develop in the colon, rectum, or other organs.

 - Sarcomas - Tumors that develop in the soft tissues, such as blood vessels, muscles, or connective tissues in the colon and rectum.

 What Are the Treatment Options for Colorectal Cancer?

-MSKCC experts determine the type of colorectal cancer and its stage through biopsy and other tests.
+MSK experts determine the type of colorectal cancer and its stage through biopsy and other tests.
 Depending on the results, the doctor might suggest surgery, chemotherapy, radiotherapy, or a combination of therapies.
-Patients can also benefit from the thousands of clinical trials ongoing at MSKCC that explore new therapies.
+Patients can also benefit from the thousands of clinical trials ongoing at MSK that explore new therapies.